instructor-ai/instructor/docs/examples/multi_modal_gemini.md

-# Using Gemini with Instructor
+# Using Gemini with Multi Modal Data

 This tutorial shows how to use `instructor` with `google-generativeai` to work with multi-modal data.
 In this example, we'll demonstrate three ways to work with audio files.